dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_WaitForADDomain/README.md

 # Description

-The xWaitForADDomain resource is used to wait for Active Directory to become available.
+The WaitForADDomain resource is used to wait for Active Directory to become available.

 ## Requirements